Yahya Alkafri

 Yahya Alkafri (يحيى الكفري; born in Syria) is a Syrian television actor and voice actor.

 Early life

-He graduated from the Higher Institute of Theatrical Arts in 1988, and before that won the Engineering Diploma Decor Interior Department in 1983, is a member of the National Theater in Syria, of the highlights of his works (the civilization of the Arabs, punishment, relative calm) has many of the TV business in the field of dubbing animation.
+He graduated from the Higher Institute of Theatrical Arts in 1988, and before that, won the Engineering Diploma Decor Interior Department in 1983.
+He is a member of the National Theater in Syria.
+Among the highlights of his works (the civilization of the Arabs, punishment, relative calm) are mostly in TV, in the field of dubbing animation.